afoley587/secure-me/README.md

 ## Build Your Own Biometrics (in only a few lines of code)

 BYOB?
 Bring your own what?
-No, in this post we are doing Build Your Own Biometerics.
+No, in this post we are doing Build Your Own Biometrics.
 We are all familiar with iPhone FaceID or some of the really neat Unix Face recognition tools that are available today.
 But, have you ever built your own?
 I haven't, so I decided to.
 I hope you enjoy the ride!